lsst/rsp_lsst_io/docs/guides/notebooks/starting-and-stopping/index.rst

 ###############################################
-Starting and stopping a Notebook aspect session
+Starting and Stopping a Notebook Aspect Session
 ###############################################

 .. _NB-Intro-Login: